 What are the best cheap running headphones?

-For every Beats Powerbeats Pro, there is a JLab JBuds Air True Wireless, superb true wireless sport buds that squeeze lots of functionality and warm sound into a tiny, sporty package.
-They also happen to sit atop our best cheap running headphones list.
+In the top spot sits the JLab JBuds Air True Wireless: superb true wireless sport buds that squeeze lots of functionality and warm sound into a tiny, sporty package.
 We love the fast setup process and how quick they automatically pair when enabling Bluetooth mode, and the cleverly designed charging case with an integrated USB cable, which spares you from having to carry around any extra wires.

 The best cheap running headphones under $50